 1

 However, due to the heterogeneous nature of the cancer genomes and the possible dependency among neighboring loci, large overdispersion was found in the mutation count data (as seen in Fig. 4 in the result section).
-As a result we first improved the model 1 into a two-layer hierarchical model 2.
+As a result, we first improved model 1 into a two-layer hierarchical model (model 2).
 Instead of setting as a constant, we allow it to be drawn from a beta distribution with two parameters and indicating the average mutation rate and overdispersion respectively (details in Text S1).
 As a result, the marginal distribution of follows a beta-binomial distribution.

 2